 Dr. Daniel S. Moak

-I am an assistant professor of Government at Connecticut College.
+I am an associate professor of Government & International Relations at Connecticut College.
 My main interests are American politics, race and ethnic politics, public policy, and public law.
-My recent book, From the New Deal to the War on Schools: Race, Inequality, and the Rise of the Punitive Education State, is published by the University of North Carolina Press and shows how the embrace of education as a cure-all by liberal policymakers both expanded the federal authority and support for K-12 education, but also ultimately set education policy on a path towards punitive reforms.
+My recent book, From the New Deal to the War on Schools: Race, Inequality, and the Rise of the Punitive Education State won the Best Book in Education Politics and Polices from the American Political Science Association.
+The book shows how the embrace of education as a cure-all by liberal policymakers both expanded the federal authority and support for K-12 education, but also ultimately set education policy on a path towards punitive reforms.

 I received my Ph.D. and M.A. in political science from the University of Pennsylvania and my B.A. in philosophy and political science from Willamette University.